prashant2018/GrapesJs-React/README.md

 ```

 ## Info
-- Used "gjs-preset-webpage" plugin for the basic structure and integrated it in react.
+- Used "gjs-preset-webpage" plugin for the basic structure and integrated it in react
-- Add your own HTML code and External CSS to make it editable and generate the new html and css code.
+- Add your own HTML code and External CSS to make it editable and generate the new html and css code